Agneswanjiku/Delani-Studio/README.md

 ## project name
 Delani STUDIO
 This is a project that details what Delani Studio does and their works.
-Additionally, it allows users to send messages and receive email confirmations n receival of the messages by the company.
+Additionally, it allows users to send messages and receive email confirmations in receival of their messages by the company.

 ## AUTHOR